GurYN/opencode-sdlc/GUIDE.md

 **Custom Tools** (in `tool/` directory):
 - User/LLM-invokable functions called explicitly during conversations
-- Invoked by asking Claude: "Use the [tool-name] tool..."
+- Invoked by asking Agent: "Use the [tool-name] tool..."
 - Return results that inform the LLM's responses
 - Located in `~/.config/opencode/tool/`